 Senior centers serve as a gateway to the nation’s aging network—connecting 1 million older adults to vital community services.

 Senior centers, recognized by the Older Americans Act (OAA) as a community focal point, are one of the most widely used services among America’s older adults.
-Today, almost 10,000 senior centers serve more than 1 million older adults every day in their communities and neighborhoods.
+Today, more than 11,000 senior centers serve more than 1 million older adults every day in their communities and neighborhoods.1